vnali/craft-asset-indexes-extra-docs/README.md

  - entries, products ,and digital products that were created by this plugin are always disabled so admins are able to audit them before publishing.

 ### Create an option for asset indexes utility:
-To create an option for asset indexes utility, select the `options` sub menu from the Asset Indexes Extra menu.
+To create an option for asset indexes utility, select the `options` sub-menu from the Asset Indexes Extra menu.
 You should fill in these fields in the provided form:

 `Volumes`
 You can filter volumes that are related to this asset indexes option.